madrisan/pyxymon/README.md

     sys.exit(0)
 ```

-Configure your extention module in the file `$XYMONCLIENTHOME/etc/xymonclient.cfg`.
+Configure your extension module in the file `$XYMONCLIENTHOME/etc/xymonclient.cfg`.

 ```
 [yourcheck]